mikepk/botocore/docs/source/reference/services/appstream.rst

     :type Validity: integer
     :param Validity:

       The time that the streaming URL will be valid, in seconds.
 Specify a value between 1 and 604800 seconds.
+The default is 60 seconds.